Reservations

 Hotel Weirs Gallery

 Illustration from the 1885, first edition of the Boston & Lowell railroad’s Summer Saunterings.
 In addition to descriptions of places to go and the train schedules to get there, this guidebook had extensive listings of accommodations along the routes served by the railroad.
+The illustration was also used as the front cover of the 1885 hotel brochure, see below.

 The engraving below is from the “Profusely Illustrated” 1889 edition of Here and There in New England and Canada: Lakes and Streams by M.F.
 Sweetser and published by the Passenger Department of the Boston & Maine railroad.
 The Hotel Weirs is at the center of this illustration.
 While the Lady of the Lake steams towards its wharf, a passenger train approaches the 1872-1892 train station.
 High on the hill is the Winnecoette hotel, built by D.S.
 Dolittle in 1879.
 An inset shows a fishing scene with two boats.
 In one boat, the men are fishing, while in the other boat, ladies, replete in their Victorian garb, watch the men.